Parrhesia-Base/poem-proxy/README.md

 </p>

 # Development Roadmap
 While this project is in work, I will be following this development roadmap.
 In the end, poem-proxy will be a versatile service that is ready for your next web application.
+It is not quite there yet - but it is on its way!

 - [ ] Create a proxy that can forward http requests to another server and send its response back
   - [X] Get requests